We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 This is going to be a major factor for people who are doing split trips with cruises wedged in the middle.
 Instead of being able to buy your 5 day park ticket and use 2 days before the cruise and 3 days after, you will be stuck having to buy a 2 day park ticket and a separate 3 day park ticket.
 Unfortunately, this will make the tickets more expensive overall.

-The small print in this next picture helps to clarify some of the finer points of the tickets.
 You do not need to use all of your park days consecutively, they just need to be used within your allotted time frame.

 Other Random Disney Park Ticket Facts

-If you are unable to travel during the time frame you originally bought tickets for, you can still use them, you just need to visit guest services first and have them adjusted to the proper dates.
+If you are unable to travel during the time frame you originally bought tickets for, you can still use them, you just need to contact guest services first and have them adjusted to the proper dates.
 This could result in you needing to pay the difference if it’s a more expensive time of the year.